Rohit3230/Angular-jQuery-Plugin-For-Customizable-Tournament-Brackets-Tournament-Draws/README.md

 Code Informatin:-
 Code have written in angularjs with the help of jquery.

-Updated things will be add soon.
+Updated things will be commit soon.